pauljamesharper/cyberops-study./README.md

 ## Why CyberOps?

-My professional background sits in the ICS/OT security space, where the day-to-day focus is on industrial control systems, physical security operations, and endpoint hardening.
+My professional background sits in the ICS/OT security space, where the day-to-day focus is on physical security operations.
 What I don't get much of professionally is hands-on network security monitoring — reading packet captures, writing Snort rules, correlating SIEM alerts, and doing the kind of tier-1 SOC analysis work the CyberOps exam is